nvasilakis/IWS/lab2/lab2.md

   * TCP vs. UDP
   * Does the application need it?

+* Sockets
+  * TCP/IP API (How to access TCP)
+  * TCP: Connection-oriented, Transport-layer protocol (Application, Transport, Network, Link)
+  * OS handles socket details, and even OS leaves the details to the Network stack
+  * Java World: import java.net..; Socket, ServerSocket
+  * Example: ServerExample

+  // Java pseudo-code
+  ServerSocket server = new ServerSocket(port);
+  Socket client = server.accept();
+  client.getInputStream(); ..

-* Question: What's the overhead of creating a new thread?
+* Question: What's the overhead of creating/schedule a new thread?
   * Improvement: Why not have a set of static threads around?
   * But, if n threads busy, and n + 1 request comes up?
   * Answer: you need to queue jobs as well